castillohair/enhancer-design/README.md

 - **Analysis of experimental validation results**.
 We characterized the performance of ~9,000 enhancers, including synthetic ones and controls, via MPRAs in 10 target cell lines.
 The folder [`analysis`](./analysis/) contains code to analyze those results and generate figures in our publication.

-- **Atlases of synthetic enhancers**.
+- **Atlas of synthetic enhancers**.
 We include two repositories of synthetic enhancers designed with DHS64 (~32k, 500 per target) or DHS733 (~52.2k, 200 per non-redundant target), respectively, targeting each of their modeled cell types, along with pre-computed predictions.

 Additional folders include:
-- [`data`](./data): External data necessary for model training and analysis.
+- [`data`](./data): Data necessary for model training and analysis, and scripts to download such data.
 - [`utils`](./utils): python code used across the repo.

 Individual folders contain their own README.md file with more specific instructions.